 Source: Healthy Holistic Living

-We, people who listen to the voice of own hearts, don't listen to people who despise us — who envy us — who don’t believe in our life’s purpose — we don’t listen to those who tell us what to do — what to think or what to feel.
-Those who try to make us small, deceive us, treat us with disrespect, use us as modern slave.
+We, people who listen to the voice of own hearts, don't listen to people who despise us — who envy us — who don’t believe in our life’s purpose.
+We don’t listen to those who tell us what to do — what to think or what to feel.
+Those who try to make us small, deceive us, treat us with disrespect, use us as a modern slave.
 We don’t give ourselves to these people with unnatural, synthetic hearts.
 We are precious!
 We are the stars on Earth.
 We are people who have the love of humanity in our being.
 We don't hate.
 Only the unloved hate — the unloved and the unnatural.

 We, people who trust in the heart, know that the Kingdom of “God” is within — in everyone.
 We are true to ourselves.
 We have the power to create a free and loving environment.
 The power to create happiness!
 We have the power to make this life a compassionate and marvelous adventure.